alamkanak/android-empty-layout/README.md

   ```java
   emptyLayout.showEmpty();
   ```
 Thats all you have to do to use this library.
-You customize its behavior though.
+You may want to customize its behavior though.

 Customization
 -------------